Tracardi/tracardi-api/docs/running/filtering.md

 ## Ranges

 Ranges can be specified for date, numeric or string fields.
 Inclusive ranges are specified with square brackets [min TO max] and exclusive ranges with curly brackets {min TO max}.
-By default when you filter by query ranges in filtering box (right to the filter textbox) are disabled.
+By default, when you filter by query ranges in filtering box (right to the filter textbox) are disabled.
 You can define ranges as query.